DiedrichsenLab/diedrichsenlab.github.io/_guides/04_clean_code.md

 ## Spotting bad code

-You are likely the least qualified person to judge the quality of your own code.
+Don't worry - of course *your* code is good.
 It works, right?
-It solves the problem that you wanted to solve?
-You understand what it does and  how to call?
+You understand what it does and how to call it?
+It does exactly what you want it to do in one line?
 So it must be good - no?
+Unfortunately, you are likely the least qualified person to judge the quality of *your* code.

 ![WTF/minute](/assets/coding_wtfm.jpg)

-The ultimate judge of your code quality is a new student to the lab who wants to build upon your project.
+A better judge of your code is a new student to the lab who wants to build upon your project.
 It's the person that is trying to replicate your paper.
 It's the person that wants to use your analysis technique.
 So even if you already write pretty clean code - it can always be better.
 And that takes work and attention to detail.

 Here are some signs of bad code: